Nursing Schools in Florida - 2020 Rankings

 About the University of Miami School of Nursing and Health Studies:

 Faculty and administrators at the University of Miami’s School of Nursing and Health Studies understand that health care is in a period of rapid transformation.
-When you graduate from this nursing school in FL, you’ll be fully equipped to deal with every challenge and emerging medical trend that’s thrown your way.
+When you graduate from UM, one of the highly ranked nursing schools in Florida, you’ll be fully equipped to deal with every challenge and emerging medical trend that’s thrown your way.

 The school’s Simulation Hospital not only teaches students valuable clinical skills but also replicates the process a vulnerable patient may go through when he or she travels from an outpatient clinic or an ERs to a hospital unit.
 The nursing school’s Simulation Hospital recreates this patient flow so precisely that it has become a resource for developing and testing mass casualty protocols throughout the state of Florida.
 Once students have honed their bedside skills, they go on to do rotations with more than 170 clinical partners throughout the greater Miami metropolitan area.
 Nursing students also have the opportunity to participate in healthcare immersion experiences in Australia, Brazil, Chile, Dominican Republic, Haiti, India, Mexico, Spain and Taiwan.